carrotsrc/WrongCore/README.md

 Having got a little more comfortable with language items, foregone reimplementing bits and just pulled in rust-lang's `ops.rs` file.
 Shoving lang items into wrcore/lang/

-Tried ripping `cpu_detect` out of the kernel source tree and dropping in a rust replacement of the function to see if it works.
+Tried ripping `cpu_detect` out of the kernel source tree and dropping in a rust replacement of the function to see what happens.

-Kernel went instagib (as expect).
+Kernel went instagib (as expect), since it is called right near the beginning of the boot sequence.

-There is inline assembly that is wrapped in an interface layer function -- that is probably screwing up but have to look at the source.
-Leaving fix until tomorrow.
+There is an inline assembly function that is wrapped in an interface layer function -- I suspect that might be screwing it up, but have to see what is happening in original code.
+Leaving research and fixing until tomorrow.

 **22/06**